chrisckc/DotNetCoreAureliaSPA/Readme.md

 https://dockerhost:5001

 This works because the Aurelia dev server not used in production mode.
-Edit the ports in the docker-compose file for a real production env
+Edit the ports in the docker-compose file and use a real certificate for a real production environment.

 ## Docker HTTPS details